BlueBrain/sonata-extension/source/blueconfig.rst

         :required: True
         :unit:
         :description:
-         Location of connectvity file(s): nrn.h5, syn2 or SONATA edges.
+         | Location of connectvity file(s): SONATA Edges or older Syn2, Nrn formats.
-         Option: specify a population name after the path, format "path:population".
+         | Option: specify a population name after the path, format "path:population".
-         NOTES:
+         | NOTES:
+         |  - For compat reasons, users can provide a path to a folder, in which case it will look for SONATA files, followed by syn2 and nrn.
+Such usage is DEPRECATED and file paths should be used.
-           - DEPRECATED: Having start.ncs or start.target in this location.
+         |  - DEPRECATED: Having start.ncs or start.target in this location.
-             They should be within CircuitPath instead.
+         |    They should be within CircuitPath instead.
-           - DEPRECATED: Giving the path to a folder containing multiple connectivity formats.
-             For newer formats prefer giving the full path to a single file.

     .. blueconfig_value:: NumSynapseFiles
         :type: int